 help and treatment early is important to reduce the risk of long-term pain and

-recurrence of the PID.
+recurrence of PID.

-to clear HPV infection itself, but HIV-positive women are much less likely than HIV-negative women to do
+itself, but women with HIV are much less likely than HIV-negative women to do

 sure you have regular cervical screening